 - Investigate how ordinary people in Bristol were affected by the war including coping with air raids and the evacuation of children

-- Handle and study a range of real and replica objects, images and documents
+- Handle and study real and replica objects, images and documents to reveal stories about Bristol and the Home Front

 Suitable for: Year 3-6